d-nee/RedDoorLine/README.md

 # RedDoorLine
 Website &amp; Image Storage for RedDoorLine.com

-When Red Door Cafe on Caltech's campus is open, this project takes a picture every 2 minutes so students can efficiently take time off work to eat.
+From 5pm to 2am, this project takes a picture of Caltech's Red Door Cafe every minute.

+This allows students to efficiently take time off work to eat.
-Honestly pretty jank.
-Using github pushes to update the photo.
-Delay ~45 seconds.

-Commits wiped every day to prevent long term data collection.
-Still stored locally.
+Hosted on AWS.

 Operated off a Raspberry Pi4 with a Camera Module V2 in Page 142.

-Contact: dnee@caltech.edu
+Contact: dnee@caltech.edu.

-Thanks to Thomas Barrett and Recruit Mike Scornavacca (both from NJ) for html/css assistance.